 - Keep mulch away from your home.
 This type of soil attracts termites because of their nutrients and moisture.
 Use rubber mulch which does not attract termites.

-- Have a routine inspection of your home.
+- Conduct a routine termite inspection around your home.
 Watch out for some visible signs of termite infestation such as detached termite wings or rotting wood.

-- Seal cracks and crevices that termites may enter.
+- Seal cracks and crevices to prevent termites from entering.
 Use caulk or silicone-based sealant to prevent them from crawling into your home’s foundation.

 - Consult a pest control Sydney provider near you.
 At the first sign of infestation, it is best to call experts for effective pest control solutions.